Skip to main content

 Time to Complete Compared to Time vs. Cost

-It’s important to understand the difference between this report and the Time vs. Cost report.
-This report captures the total amount of time from when you open a work order to when it’s closed.
-The Time vs. Cost report captures only the hours that work order assignees log on work orders.
+It’s important to understand the difference between this report and the Time to Complete report.
+This report captures only the hours logged using the Time & Cost Tracking feature in work orders.
+The Time to Complete report captures the total amount of time from when you open a work order to when it’s closed.

 For example, let’s say you need a work order to replace an HVAC filter.